Scouts Canada: History

-In 2001 members saw a significant reorganization country wide.
+In 2001, members saw a significant reorganization country-wide.
 Regions and Districts were reorganized into Council and Areas.
-Many Districts employed their own staff, had their own youth assistance funds and separate Jamboree funds.
-All of this was under control and supervision of a local Board of Directors.
-This was made up of past commissioners and community business leaders, most of whom had a Scouting background in their youth.
-This was the group that handled staffing, helped identify future Trainers, Commissioners, and senior Service Scouters and supervised budgets for employees and camps and raised funds from the Community.
-There were other Districts, mainly rural and those in isolated communities who were not what were called 'employing councils' and the change was made to attempt to change these differences.
+Many Districts employed their staff, had youth assistance funds, and separated Jamboree funds.
+All of this was under the control and supervision of a local Board of Directors.
+The members of the Board were past commissioners and community business leaders, most of whom had a Scouting background in their youth.
+The group handled staffing, helped identify future Trainers, Commissioners, and senior Service Scouters, supervised budgets for employees and camps, and raised funds from the Community.
+There were other Districts, mainly rural and those in isolated communities that were not what were called 'employing councils' and the change was made to attempt to change these differences.
 Likewise, at this time Provincial Councils such as the Provincial Council for Ontario were disbanded.

-In March 2011 Scouts Canada introduced a significant re-design of the organization's uniform that had been designed by Joe Fresh Style.
-Beavers uniforms changed only in colour and fabric.
-While the major changes in the uniform design are seen in the changes to the style of the button-up shirt and its colour from khaki to grey, green, blue, or red, for Cubs, Scouts, Venturers, Rovers/Leaders respectively.
-As part of the re-design the sash was eliminated as a uniform component, which has resulted in smaller proficiency badges being made for Cub Scouts and Scouts to sew directly onto their uniforms.
-The new design received high marks from Fashion magazine Flare stating that the new uniforms are both stylish and comfortable.
+In March 2011, Scouts Canada introduced a significant redesign of the organization's uniform, moving to be made by Joe Fresh.
+The uniforms of the Beavers' changed only in color and fabric.
+The major changes in the uniform design are seen in the changes to the style of the button-up shirt and its color from khaki to grey, green, blue, or red, for Cubs, Scouts, Venturers, Rovers/Leaders respectively.
+As part of the re-design, the sash was eliminated as a uniform component, which resulted in smaller proficiency badges being made for Cub Scouts and Scouts to sew directly onto their uniforms.
+Fashion magazine Flare described the new uniforms as stylish and comfortable.
 The material for the red uniform shirt (not the activity golf shirt) changed in mid-2016 because of performance issues.

-From 2012 through to 2017 Scouts Canada's National Youth Network organized an initiative to promote the principles of Scouting to both members of the organization and the general public.
+From 2012 through 2017, Scouts Canada's National Youth Network launched an initiative to increase awareness of Scouting among members and the general public.
 The campaign was designed to encourage Canadians to do 'good turns' for each other.
-For a number of years, silicon bracelets were distributed across Canada with the message "Good Turn Week."
+For several years, silicon bracelets were distributed across Canada with the message "Good Turn Week."
 In addition to the original initiative, a fund was established to sponsor selected community service projects.

-The Church of Jesus Christ of Latter-day Saints discontinued its long association with Scouts Canada at the end of 2019, which reduced nationwide youth membership by over 5%.
+The Church of Jesus Christ of Latter-day Saints ended its association with Scouts Canada at the end of 2019, leading to a membership decline of over 5%.

-In 2021, Scouts Canada announced a mandatory COVID-19 vaccination requirement for all in-person meetings, effective from 1 November.
+In 2021, Scouts Canada announced a mandatory COVID-19 vaccination requirement for all in-person meetings, effective 1 November.
 The vaccine requirement was removed by Scouts Canada effective September 1, 2022.